microsoft/vscode-docs/api/language-extensions/embedded-languages.md

 The major differences are:

-- While the language service approach uses libraries to calculate language server responses, request forwarding sends the request back to VS Code to query all language servers and forward their responses.
+- While the language service approach uses libraries to calculate language server responses, request forwarding sends the request back to VS Code to use extensions that are active and have registered a completion provider for the embedded language.
-- The dispatching happens in the **language client**, not the **language server**.

 Here is the simple example again: